 I have undertaken research projects on credit risk for the Department for International Development (Dfid), and the BBVA Foundation.
 I have contributed to papers on fiscal and monetary policy, FDI and exchange rate uncertainty and published in the International Journal of Finance and Economics, Economic Modelling, Journal of Trade and Economic Development, Physica A, and the Journal of Economic Integration.

-I have a PhD in economics from Sussex University and BSc in physics and economics.
-I am a member of several learned societies, such as the Institute of Mathematics and Applications, the London Mathematical Society and the Institute of Physics, and their European associates, where I participate in initiatives linking mathematics and physics to economics and finance.
+I have a PhD in economics from Sussex University and BSc in economics and in physics.
+I am a member of several learned societies, such as the Institute of Mathematics and Applications (IMA), the London Mathematical Society (LMS) and the Institute of Physics (IoP), and their European associates, where I participate in initiatives linking mathematics and physics to economics and finance.

-My main teaching interest are fixed-income analysis, derivatives and structured products, financial econometrics, behavioural finance, and decision theory.
+My main teaching interests are fixed-income analysis, derivatives and structured products, financial econometrics, behavioural finance, and decision theory.